 One of the most common misconceptions about self-compassion is that it’s a form of self-pity.
 It’s helpful to remember that when we feel self-pity, we become consumed by our own problems and forget that there are others going through similar difficulties.
 Self-pity often emphasizes feelings of separation from others and makes our own concerns seem worse than they are.
 Self-compassion, on the other hand, encourages us to consider how our experiences relate to others’ without the accompanying feelings of isolation and disconnect.

 Another misconception about self-compassion is that it’s self-indulgent.
 Many people worry that by being compassionate with themselves, they’re letting themselves off the hook.
-For instance, if you curl up in front the TV with a pint of ice cream or a glass of wine after a hard day, it’s tempting to ridicule yourself for not sticking to your healthy eating habits or using your time more wisely.
+For instance, if you curl up in front the TV with a pint of ice cream after a hard day, it’s tempting to ridicule yourself for not sticking to your healthy eating habits or using your time more wisely.
 While such indulgences are typically harmless in small doses, they often don’t bring lasting relief.
 Showing yourself compassion means that you want to be happy and healthy in the long-term and this may involve making choices that are harder to stick to in the short-term (exercising, going to bed early, creating boundaries around leisure time.)
 When we’re motivated by compassion instead of shame, we’re more likely to make choices that promote growth and positive change while steering clear from self-condemnation.

 Lastly, self-compassion is frequently misconstrued as being selfish.
 If you were raised in a family or culture that emphasized the importance of putting others’ needs before your own, it can be especially hard to reverse this tendency as an adult.
 Being compassionate toward ourselves doesn’t inhibit us from being there for others.
 In fact, the more preoccupied we are by our own imperfections, mistakes, and feelings of inadequacy, the less energy we have to devote to those we care about.
 Conversely, when we can be sensitive and nurturing toward our suffering, we’re able to better meet our emotional needs and give more of ourselves to serving others.